klauspetersen/audioexplorers2018/challenge.rst

 The challenge consists of multiple objectives.
 Feel free to complete any number of them.

+The objectives are loosely defined to allow for creativity.
+Feel free to add any additional contraints and requirements and tell us why.

 The setup
 ---------
 The embedded *hardware* platform will consist of the following